marqusm/poll-service/README.md

 - Validation can be performed using some framework or with custom dedicated functions, for better readability and usability.
 - Nice to have: Introduce 422 status for understandable but not processable requests.
 - Database should have user/pass

+## About implementation
+Spring Boot is chosen because of simplicity and speed of implementation.
+Since this framework includes all necessary thing to start a service, it's a very good tool for fast development.

+Mongo is a database engine.
+That's because there is no relation in the data.
+Also, data is only somewhat structured.
+Many sub-objects have different forms.
+Also, I am expecting that this data exists in very large numbers.
+Mongo has native sharding.
+All these facts, makes Mongo a very good choice.

+The following steps would be:
+- Security.
+We need to define roles and permissions for users.
+We need API security as well (JWT and CSRF tokens for eg.).
+- Requests caching to achieve better performance.
+- Avoid manual build process.
+Do everything using Docker Compose.